Copyright 2015 – Stephen Redgwell

 Most of the world did not understand the violent nature of the countries there.
 Islam has never been a peaceful or accommodating religion, but prior to WWII, few people knew much about the area or Muslims generally.
 Their leaders, both religious and tribal, were cruel, unforgiving and absolute rulers.
 The common folk were illiterate and lived hand to mouth.
 Before big oil, the region had little to offer the western world.

 So why did the Germans want to establish a close relationship with the Arabs?
 It made little sense.
 As far as Hitler and the Nazis were concerned, Arabs were untermensch – subhuman.
 Who wanted to be their friend?
 The answer was simple, and completely missed by most of Europe.
-Like the Germans, the Arabs hated the French and the British.
+Like the Germans, the Arabs did not care for the French or the British.
 The Middle East was subjugated by both countries, who took much, but gave little in return.
 The Arabs came to realize that being a colony wasn’t much of an existence.

 The French and the English looked upon the Arabs with contempt.
 Inferiors to be governed, taxed and used.
 While Hitler might have considered Arabs inferior, he was not averse to a friendship of convenience that would help them defeat the French and British.
 The Arabs were to be tools of the Reich.
 The Germans knew the brutality of the people, and wanted to use them for their own ends.
 And there was this whiff of crude oil in the air…